Blasanka/online-business-microservices/README.md

 - Find the database backups in root directory.
-- There is a postman collection provided for testing all routes in four microservices.
+- There is a postman collection provided for testing all routes of four microservices.